Sinix-Codes/DataStructures/docs/programs/index.md

-# Here are some programs that you can use to learn more about the language and data structures.
+# Here are some programs that you can use to learn more about the language and data structures. 😎
+[]: # Language: markdown
+[]: # Path: docs\programs\index.md

 ---